Read about the 2015 CTRI Pilot Project Recipients

 - Clinical or Translational Research (up to $30,000)

-Clinical Research, according to the NIH definition, is research conducted with human subjects or on material collected from humans, in order to broaden knowledge about mechanisms of disease, therapeutic interventions, clinical trials, or to develop new technology.
+Clinical Research is conducted with human subjects or on material collected from humans, in order to broaden knowledge about mechanisms of disease, therapeutic interventions, or clinical trials, or to develop new technology.
 Clinical research also includes epidemiological and observational studies, behavioral studies, community interventions, and research on outcomes and health services.